Automating Citrix Server Reboots

-Manual Citrix server reboots are error-prone, inconsistent, and unnecessarily disruptive to end users.
-This post walks through a production-ready PowerShell script that automates the entire process — from enabling maintenance mode to notifying users, forcing logoff, and rebooting — all driven by a simple CSV configuration file.
+This post walks through the production-ready PowerShell script that came out of that - from enabling maintenance mode to notifying users, forcing logoff, and rebooting, all driven by a simple CSV configuration file.

 The Solution: Config-Driven Reboot Automation